mrwhale/limitlessled-bash/README.md

-Because of how it works, use up/down with white bulbs and 1..10 for RGBW bulb brightness up - turn selected lights brightness up (use with [type] w, [command] b) down - turn selected lights brightness down (use with [type] w, [command] b) 1..10 - turns selected RGBW lights brightness to coressponding value (2 = 20% etc)(use with [type] c, [command] b) red - change the colour of the selected lights to red (use with [type] c, [command] c) blue - change the colour of the selected lights to blue (use with [type] c, [command] c) green - change the colour of the selected lights to green (use with [type] c, [command] c) yellow - change the colour of the selected lights to yellow (use with [type] c, [command] c) purple - change the colour of the selected lights to purple (use with [type] c, [command] c) night - turn the selected lights to night mode (lowest brightness, use with [command] b) full - turn the selected lights to full brightness (use with [command] b)
+Because of how it works, use up/down with white bulbs and 1..10 for RGBW bulb brightness up - turn selected lights brightness up (use with [type] w, [command] b) down - turn selected lights brightness down (use with [type] w, [command] b) warm - warm the selected white light up 1 cool - cool the selected white light down 1 night - turn the selected lights to night mode (lowest brightness, use with [command] b) full - turn the selected lights to full brightness (use with [command] b) 1..10 - turns selected RGBW lights brightness to coressponding value (2 = 20% etc)(use with [type] c, [command] b) red - change the colour of the selected lights to red (use with [type] c, [command] c) blue - change the colour of the selected lights to blue (use with [type] c, [command] c) green - change the colour of the selected lights to green (use with [type] c, [command] c) yellow - change the colour of the selected lights to yellow (use with [type] c, [command] c) purple - change the colour of the selected lights to purple (use with [type] c, [command] c)
 ```

 So this guy had the stepping stone for me: